nguyenthaibinh/nguyenthaibinh.github.io/index.md

 3. **Japanese Government Scholarship (MEXT)** (2015-2019): full scholarship from Japanese government to study PhD in Japan.
 4. **Panasonic Scholarship** (2005-2008): full scholarship from Panasonic corporation to study the master course in Japan.

+## Projects:
+- **AI Researcher**: Early Moves: A prospective cohort study to identify an early biomarker for cognitive impairment.

 ## Publications
 ### <a href='https://ieeexplore.ieee.org/document/9425001' target="_blank">A Spatio-temporal Attention-based Model for Infant Movement Assessment from Videos</a>
 <u>Binh Nguyen-Thai</u>, Vuong Le, Catherine Morgan, Nadia Badawi, Truyen Tran, and Svetha Venkatesh